Homeschooled Frequently Asked Questions

 What are the standardized test requirements for homeschool students?

 At Wheaton, the middle 50% of accepted applicants typically score between 1230-1390 on the SAT (Critical Reading and Math sections combined) and 27-32 on the ACT.
-Because homeschool curriculum varies widely, we do place a higher emphasis on the standardized tests for admission.

 Are there additional application requirements for homeschooled students?